ETCLabs/RDMnet/docs/getting_started/using_broker.md

 ### Scope Changed

-If BrokerSettings::allow_rdm_scope_change was set to true at the initialization of a broker instance, the broker will accept RDM commands which change its scope.
+If Broker::Settings::allow_rdm_scope_change was set to true at the initialization of a broker instance, the broker will accept RDM commands which change its scope.
 When this happens, it will also deliver a scope changed notification to the notification handler.